Scream9371/IPT/README.md

 ### 1. Usage

-Download the project folder to your local machine, navigate to the project root directory, and enter `run` in the MATLAB command window to obtain results.
+Download the project folder to your local machine, navigate to the project root directory, and add `release_ipt_latest/code` to your MATLAB path.
+Then call the provided entry scripts (for example, `run_ipt_fixed_test.m`) from that directory to obtain results.
 The final outputs are stored in the following two variables:

 - `cum_wealth`: T × 1 Double — cumulative wealth series
 - `b_history`: N × T Double — portfolio weight matrix